alectrona6400/A-LX/README.md

 Installation
 ======

-Paths are valid for a debian/ubuntu based systems, adjust accordingly if needed.
+Paths are valid for a debian/ubuntu based systems running the Xfce desktop enviornment, adjust accordingly if needed.

 ## Icons